foxdonut/meiosis-examples/examples/tutorial/lessons/02-view-function-mithril.md

 ### View = function(model)

-In the code above, `view` is a function that produces what to render.
+In the code above, `view` is a function that produces the vnode to render.
 Since it is a function, it can receive parameters - namely, the **model**.
 This is a plain JavaScript object that represents the state of the application.